-This kernel will be booted automatically when the system crashes.
+This kernel is booted automatically when the system crashes.

-If you want to boot another kernel and preserve the data of the production kernel when the system crashes, you need to reserve a dedicated area of the system memory.
+To boot another kernel and preserve the data of the production kernel when the system crashes, you need to reserve a dedicated area of the system memory.
 The production kernel never loads to this area because it must be always available.
 It is used for the capture kernel so that the memory pages of the production kernel can be preserved.